 The richness of nurturing ideas

-In the final year, they performed overseas in England and Lithuania, which was one of their original goals.
-For the performance, English subtitles were prepared and the staging was greatly revamped (the performance at the debriefing session was similar to this version).
-Although the British Museum, which has a large collection of Sumerian mythology materials, was unable to hold the performance, many researchers in the field visited the performance at the University of London hall and said, “This is the first time that blood and flesh have passed through the study. ”.
+In the final year, one of his original goals was to perform overseas in the UK and Lithuania.
+For the performance, English subtitles were prepared and the directing was greatly renewed (the performance at the debriefing session was also close to this version).
+Although the plan to perform at the British Museum, which has many materials related to Sumerian mythology, did not come true, many researchers in the field visited the performance in the hall of the University of London, and they left their impressions that "blood and flesh passed through this discipline for the first time."

-During the three years of the long-term grant, Tenrai has performed nine performances in four different versions and has continued to hold workshops with the public.
-At the end of the debriefing session, Yasuda was asked about the merits of being selected as a long-term grant program.
-He was impressed when he answered, "I was able to start this project because I got a grant and got money and had to do it.
-Many people have ideas but can't get started because of financial or time priorities.
-We also received frank and sincere opinions from the person in charge of the Arts Council Tokyo each time.
-And you could say that it changed his work."
+In the three years that Tenrai was eligible for the long-term grant, Tenrai has performed nine performances in four different versions, and has continued to hold workshops with general participants.
+At the end of the debriefing session, Yasuda was asked about the merits of being selected for the long-term grant program, and said, "I was able to start this project itself because I had to do it because of the subsidy, the money, and the fact that I had to do it.
+Even if you have an idea, there are many things you can't start because of financial or time priorities.
+In addition, the person in charge of Arts Council Tokyo gave me honest and sincere opinions every time.
+It can be said that this changed the work."

 Along the way, there were many things that did not go as planned, such as the change of the participating members, the cancellation of the restoration of the Sumerian koto requested from Iran due to the influence of IS (Islamic State) activities (it was finally ordered from the US), and the change of the venue for the Lithuanian performance just before the performance, after the performance in England.
 But perhaps the reason the project has been able to overcome and swallow its troubles so far is that it was based on trial and error from the very beginning.
 I understand why it is difficult to provide public subsidies for "ideas" whose destination is unclear and whose results are difficult to see.
 However, there will be no prosperous future for arts and culture unless we continue to create a method of supporting the arts that is not bound by the degree of achievement of goals or the form of results, and create a place for thinking and trying.
 The Tenrai project report was also an opportunity to make this point keenly.